carbonfact/lea/README.md

 ### File structure

-Each query is expected to be placed under a schema, represented by a directory.
+Each script is expected to be placed under a schema, represented by a directory.
 Schemas can have sub-schemas.
 Here's an example:

 ```
 scripts/